KunihiroS/gishscript/README.md

 ## Version

-Please refer to the source code (the `ver: n.n.n` line at the top of the script).
+Please refer to the source code (`ver: n.n.n` line at the top of the script).

 ## Important Notice